leekevinyg/system-design-notes/README.md

 (1) **Clarify requirements**

-Clarifying attributes and goals of a system allows us to focus just on designing those parts.
+System design questions are open ended.
+In a limited time interview scnerio, clarifying attributes and goals of a system allows us to focus on just on designing those parts.

 - Can users post tweets?
 - Should we also design and create the user’s timeline?